spawnfest/metaparticler/erlang/metaparticle/README.md

 Try typing `docker` at your command line to see if it's readily available.

+### Options ###

+This implementation uses the [rebar3 release][4] mechanism to create bootable Erlang applications.
+It invokes rebar3 in the container with an `env` parameter like this:

+    rebar3 as {{env}} release

+In the rebar.config, if you need special release overlays or other release configuration, make sure you put those into the appropriate rebar profile.

+This implementation uses the "official" Docker base Erlang containers.
+There are containers available for Erlang 17 and after.
+These are updated frequently; the most current release is 20.1.7.
+To control which version of Erlang is packaged with your application, set `otp_version` to the appropriate value in the package map.

 TODO
 ----

+* Consider if this should be implemented as a rebar3 plugin.

 * Consider using [erlexec][2] for better control with full Erlang idioms when dealing with external commands.